jpwhalley/GMS_Stats_Course/4_Introduction_to_GWAS/GWAS_analysis_practical/GWAS_analysis_practical (plink version).md

 To get set up, you need

-- the dataset from the practical.
+- the datasets from the practical folder.
 - the command-line programs we'll use

 open a terminal and navigate to your workspace for the practical.
-You can either work on the WHG compute cluster or, if you are happy to some of your own setup, on your own laptop.
+You can either work on the WHG compute cluster or, if you are happy to do your own setup, on your own laptop.

 ```sh
 	cd /path/to/working/folder/
 ```

-The practical dataset is available in the `4_Introduction_to_GWAS/GWAS_practical` folder in the github site: https://github.com/jpwhalley/GMS_Stats_Course/4_Introduction_to_GWAS/GWAS_practical.
+The practical dataset is available in the `4_Introduction_to_GWAS/GWAS_practical` folder in the github site: https://github.com/jpwhalley/GMS_Stats_Course/tree/master/4_Introduction_to_GWAS/GWAS_analysis_practical.
+You'll need everything including the `.vcf` and `.samples` files, and the `scripts/` and `resources/` folders.

 Second, let's get the plink program we need.
 Navigate to `https://www.cog-genomics.org/plink/1.9/` and download the appropriate version.
 Then move the plink executable into the top-level folder:
 ```sh